zb872676223/album/README.md

 Support Qt4 And Qt5.

 Usage:
-1. put the photo into folder named "Picture".
+1. put the pictures into folder named "Picture".
 2. start the Application.

 ToDo: